NanosoftTeam/.github/profile/README.md

-# Welcome to StudentOrganizers Organization! 📚✏️
+# Welcome to Nanosoft Organization! 📚✏️

 We are Piotr Gawron [@norwagov] and Szymon Elsner [@SzymonEls], students at the Academic High School of Wrocław University of Science and Technology. 👨‍🎓👨‍🎓